-- The purpose of the CERT T-T-T is not to re-teach the CERT Basic Training Course.
-The purpose is to review each unit's requirements and to discuss how to teach them effectively. - There will be a review of each CERT Basic Training unit: - The purpose, learning objectives, key points, relevant videos, and how it connects to the other units. - The focus will be on hands-on activities, with explanations about how to teach them correctly. - Much of the course will focus on sharpening your teaching skills.

-- There will be information on putting on a course; however, the CERT Program Manager Course will cover skills, tools, and best practices for CERT Program Managers. - There will be two opportunities for you to demonstrate what you know in a teamteaching setting. - Refer to Table 1: Course Agenda for more information.
+- The purpose of the CERT T-T-T is not to reteach the CERT Basic Training Course.
+The purpose is to review each unit's requirements and to discuss how to teach them effectively. - There will be a review of each CERT Basic Training unit: - The purpose, learning objectives, key points, relevant videos, and how it connects to the other units. - The focus will be on hands-on activities, with explanations about how to teach them correctly. - Much of the course will focus on sharpening your teaching skills. - There will be information on putting on a course; however, the CERT Program Manager Course will cover skills, tools, and best practices for CERT Program Managers. - There will be two opportunities for you to demonstrate what you know in a team- teaching setting.